RedisLabs/redislabs-docs/content/rs/administering/database-operations/creating-database.md

 ### Testing Database Connectivity with Telnet

-As a quick smoke test, telnet to your endpoint and port for the database you wish to test.
-Then do the redis PING command.
+As a quick smoke test, telnet to your endpoint and port for the database.

-Using the URL based connection method, you should see something like
+Then run the redis PING command.

-this:
+Using the URL-based connection method, the result looks like:

 ```src
 $ telnet redis-19836.c9.us-east-1-2.ec2.cloud.redislabs.com 19836